 The scope for two industries occupy an outstanding position: the production of Food and electrical and optical equipment, the production is particularly strong from Broadcasting– and Television sets represented (20 Percent of the total production).

 These two sectors are followed by the printing industry.

 But also more traditional industries are located in the urban area:

 - Building materials

-Prague's mild climate is both Atlantic, influenced and continental page.
-The mean annual temperature is around 8 ° Celsius.
-Negative values in winter reached last (2006) up to −17 ° Celsius, Plus values in summer to 35 ° Celsius.
-Most precipitation falls in the summer months (More: 77 mm), the winter season is relatively dry (October to March: 23 to 32 mm).
-Compared to the long-term funding of the annual 1961 to 1990, in recent years, an increase in temperature by about one degree values and a decrease of in rainfall are in recent years around 20 Millimeters to watch.
+Prague's mild climate is both by Atlantic, as also continental side affects.
+The average annual temperature is around the 8 ° Celsius.
+Minus values reached in the winter last (2006) by to −17 ° Celsius, Plus values in summer up to 35 ° Celsius.
+The most precipitation falls in the summer half-year (May: 77 mm), the winter is relatively dry (October to March: 23 until 32 mm).
+Over the long-term agents of years 1961 until 1990, an increase in temperature by about one degree and a decrease of in rainfall are in recent years around 20 Millimeters to watch.